christopherburger/LabQueue/README.md

 ## Major Features

-No Login Required: Students join the queue using only their Name and Seat Number (optional).
+No Login Required: Students join the queue using only their Name (required) and Seat Number (optional).

 Persistent Sessions: A 120-minute session cookie remembers the student's identity, allowing for 1-click "Quick Re-join" for subsequent requests during the same lab period.